thanhduy26091995/base_flutter_clean_architecture/README.md

 - The project structure and architecture are inspired by Clean Architecture principles and the GetX package.
 - Special thanks to the Flutter community for valuable insights and contributions.

----

-Feel free to tailor this template based on the specifics of your project.
-Update placeholders such as `your_username` and `your_project` with the appropriate information.